alfa-echo-niner-ait/hengtong/README.md

 # Simple Website for Company

-A modern, SEO-friendly static website built with Next.js and TypeScript.
+A modern, SEO-friendly static website built with Next.js, Tailwind, Shadcn UI, and TypeScript.

 ## Features